johnalison/obsidian-notes/Journal/2024/December/5 December 2024 Thursday.md

 - Prep talk for bbWW

 # Faculty Meeting
-- Jeff Ables: from CyLab.. seems competent
+- Jeff Abels: from CyLab.. seems competent

 # Chat with Sindhu
 - Long discussion of runTwoStageClosure